 5. Use an Owl Hooter

 If you hunt pressured birds or the truck-door trick doesn't work, an owl hooter locator call just might.
 Buy one and learn how to use it.

 It's really easy for turkey hunters to get caught up in the calling.
 This is never more true than when you have a responsive tom that gobbles with your every cluck.
 I've even found myself getting caught up and over-calling.
 Don't make the same mistake.
 It's easier said than done, but nothing will drive a tom mad like a hen playing hard to get.
 Let him think his gobbles fell on deaf ears.
 This is especially effective if he's already seen your hen decoy.

 7. The purr and cluck

-Just don't.
+Just don't when trying to bring in a tom.
 This particular sound and call is made only when a hen is mad.
 If you want to confuse a tom and have them hang up, use this call.
-Now that I have that out of the way, there is one scenario to use this call.
+Now that I have that out of the way, there is really only one scenario to use this call.
 If you have a hen you'd like to keep around, this call will make her mad and likely keep her around a little longer.

 8. Hens make the best decoys

 Similar to the last few tips, you want to know where the hens are located, and you want to keep them around.
 Pure and simple, toms are looking for hens, so find the hens and a tom will eventually show up.